okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-event-hook/register-your-endpoint/index.md

  - the list of specific event types this event hook should deliver
  - the secret value Okta should send in the authorization header of requests, to authenticate to your service

-If the operation is successful, Okta sends back an `eventHook` object too, confirming the properties of the created Event Hook.
+If the operation is successful, Okta sends back a `200 OK` response containing an `eventHook` object too, confirming the properties of the created Event Hook.
 The object you get back also includes a system-generated `id` property, which is a unique identifier for the newly-created event hook.
 You need to provide this `id` later when using the Event Hooks Management API to perform additional operations on this Event Hook.

 <NextSectionLink/>